 Students who are in the last semester of the Nursing Program are expected to order a CCC Nursing pin.
 The school nursing pin is another "nursing tradition" in which students participate.
 The nursing pin can be equated to the "college ring."
 This piece of jewelry symbolizes the individual school the nurse has graduated from and is worn on the nurse's uniform.
-Announcement of availability of nursing pins is made at the end of the fall semester via the Bookstore.
-All pins will be delivered to the College Bookstore.
-Any former student wishing to reorder a lost pin can receive appropriate instructions from the College Bookstore.
+Announcement of availability of nursing pins is made at the end of the fall semester.